Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Introduction

 This flow was introduced (with the opposite sign) in Karigiannis--McKay--Tsui~\cite{KMT}, where it was called the \emph{coflow}.
 The approach of Bryant--Xu for short-time existence and uniqueness of~\eqref{eq:Lap-flow-alt} does not work for the coflow~\eqref{eq:coflow}.
 This issue was clarified by Grigorian~\cite{Grigorian-MCF}, who introduced the \emph{modified coflow}

 where $T_t$ is the torsion of $\ps_t$ and $C$ is a constant.
 Grigorian proved short-time existence and uniqueness for the modified coflow, and that the coclosed condition is preserved, in the same particular sense as described in Remark~\ref{rmk:Lap-flow-STE}.
-The fixed points of this flow are not just torsion-free $\G$-structures.
+However, the fixed points of the modified coflow are not well understood, and in particular include more than just torsion-free $\G$-structures.
+It remains an open question whether or not the coflow, whose fixed points are precisely the torsion-free $\G$-structures, has short-time existence and uniqueness.
+Additionally, it is worth remarking that the coflow has a variational interpretation as the gradient flow of the Hitchin volume functional restricted to the cohomology class $[\ps_0] \in H^4 (M, \R)$.

 \begin{rmk} The fact that a $4$-form version of the Laplacian flow is less well-behaved seems to be closely related to the difficulty in proving a $4$-form version of Joyce's Existence Theorem~\ref{thm:Joyce}.
 That is, if we start with a \emph{closed positive $4$-form $\ps$}, which is sufficiently close to torsion-free in some precise sense, can we always deform to a nearby torsion-free $4$-form in the same cohomology class?
 This question is currently being investigated by Dwivedi--Karigiannis. \end{rmk}